leifos-gmbh/ILIAS/Services/MetaData/docs/oaipmh.md

 The OER Harvester needs to be activated in the 'Cron Jobs' Administration.
 For it to actually harvest Objects, copyright selection has to be enabled in the 'Metadata' Administration.
-In the cron job configuration of the Harvester, to-be-collected licenses then need to be chosen, along with Categories for the harvested and published OER (see below for details).
+In the cron job configuration of the Harvester, to-be-collected licences then need to be chosen, along with Categories for the harvested and published OER (see below for details).

-Disabling the copyright selection again after Objects have already had licenses assigned is not recommended, and can lead to unpredictable results when running the OER Harvester.
+Disabling the copyright selection again after Objects have already had licences assigned is not recommended, and can lead to unpredictable results when running the OER Harvester.

 ### Harvesting